 Status: In South Dakota, individuals may not possess marijuana for recreation or medical use.
-A bill that would allow Cannabis oil use by medically qualified individuals was approved but will only take effect if the FDA approves it.
+CBD is only allowable through the prescription drug Epidiolex.

 |CBD Program||Medical Program||Recreational Program||Are Applications Open?|